Higher associativity of Moore spectra: Proof of the

-\end{rem} This obstruction theory yields immidiate result for two-cell complexes.
-Since the discussion takes place in the $\Sp$ (and not in the homotopy category $h\Sp$), it is important to give $C\tau$ an explicit pointset model.
-In our category of spectra, the sphere spectrum $\sph^0$ is fibrant but not cofibrant, therefore $\tau$ cannot be realized as a map from $\Sigma^{k-1}\sph^0$ to $\sph^0$.
+\Cref{thm:Anspec} has some immediate application in the context of two-cell complexes.
+Let $\tau \in \pi_{k-1}(\sph)$ and let $\mr{C}(\tau)$ denote the cofiber of $\tau$.
+Since the discussion takes place in $\Sp$ (and not in the homotopy category $h \Sp$), it is important to give $\mr{C}(\tau)$ an explicit pointset model.
+In our category of spectra, the sphere spectrum $\sph$ is fibrant but not cofibrant, therefore $\tau$ may not be realized as a map from $\Sigma^{k-1}\sph$ to $\sph$.
 However, $\tau$ can be realized as a map

-$\csph^0$ is the cofibrant relacement of $\sph^0$.
-We specifically choose $\csph^0$ to be the cofibrant replacement of \cite[Equation~$1.7$]{EKMM}.
+where $\csph$ is the cofibrant relacement of $\sph$.
+We specifically choose $\csph$ to be the cofibrant replacement of \cite[Chapter~$2$]{EKMM}.
 Moreover, we choose and fix non-canonical and non-coherent isomorphisms

 for all $n>0$.
 What we gain is the isomorphism